northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-2-Exploring-Azure-Security-Center.md

 13. On the **Firewall Manager** tile, you are provided with unified infrastructure and network security management.
 Azure Firewall Manager is a security management service that provides central security policy and route management for cloud-based security perimeters.
 14. On the **Inventory** tile, you are provided with a view of your security posture across all your inventory, including Defender coverage per resource and whether the monitoring agent is installed (which brinhs security protection to those resources).
 ![Overview: Secure Score tile](../Images/mdfc-inventory.png?raw=true)
-1. On the **Information Protection** tile, you can see a list of your resources which have data which has been classified through [Azure Purview](https://azure.microsoft.com/en-us/services/purview/).
 ![Overview: Secure Score tile](../Images/mdfc-infpro.png?raw=true)

 16. On the right pane, you can find the **Insights** section which offers tailored items for your environments: